cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 Cloudant Query chooses which index to use for responding to a query, unless you specify an index at query time.

-When choosing which index to use,
+When you specify an index to use,
 Cloudant Query uses the following logic:

--	If there are two or more `json` type indexes on the same fields, the index with the smallest number of fields in the index is preferred.
+-	If two or more `json` type indexes exist for the same fields, the index with the smallest number of fields in the index is preferred.
-	If there are still two or more candidate indexes, the index with the first alphabetical name is chosen.
+	If the refinement still leaves two or more candidate indexes, the index with the first alphabetical name is chosen.
 -	If a `json` type index _and_ a `text` type index might both satisfy a selector, the `json` index is chosen by default.
--	If a `json` type index _and_ a `text` type index the same field (for example `fieldone`), but the selector can only be satisfied by using a `text` type index, then the `text` type index is chosen.
+-	If a `json` type index _and_ a `text` type index the same field (for example `fieldone`), but the selector can be satisfied only by using a `text` type index, then the `text` type index is chosen.

 For example,
-assume you have a `text` type index and a `json` type index for the field `foo`, and you want to use a selector similar to the following sample:
+assume that you have a `text` type index and a `json` type index for the field `foo`, and you want to use a selector similar to the following sample:

 ```json